2026 Election Tracker

 2022

 Georgia has 14 House seats, split 9 Republicans to 5 Democrats heading into 2026.
-The state's congressional map is currently subject to ongoing litigation in federal court but is being used for the 2026 elections.
+The state's congressional map is currently subject to ongoing litigation in federal court, but is being used for the 2026 house elections.
 No mid-decade redistricting has been passed in Georgia.

 U.S. House delegation composition — Georgia